cockroachdb/docs/src/current/v23.2/molt-verify.md

 For previous binaries, see the [MOLT version manifest](https://molt.cockroachdb.com/molt/cli/versions.html).
 For releases v0.0.6 and earlier, see the [MOLT repository](https://github.com/cockroachdb/molt/releases).

-Rename the binary to `molt` and add it to your `PATH` so you can execute the `molt verify` command from any shell.

 # Setup

 Complete the following items before using MOLT Verify: